 Another update from the Jungle…..

-What options are available to Wayne?
+What options are available to Helen?

 If your company is struggling with HR issues, Corporate Compliance Risk Advisor can help you create HR policies that are appropriate for your company’s size and then serve as a resource to your staff as the policies are implemented.